How To Read And Play Power Chords

 How to read and play power chords is one of the most important things to work on when learning guitar.
 Chords are essential to playing guitar and that’s why it’s best to start with open & closed power chords.

-These chords can really help get you started with the least amount of discomfort.
-When it comes to chords, there are literally thousands of them that can be played on guitar.
+These chords can help get you started with the least amount of discomfort.
+When it comes to chords, thousands of them can be played on the guitar.

 What Are Power Chords?

 These are chords that stay the same shape once you learn to form them.
 The open power chords all stay at the second fret while the closed power chords allow you to move up & down the fretboard.

 ♦ Play the chords clearly and visualize the chord patterns

 ♦ Learn the proper fingering for the E5, A5 & B5 chord

 The first chord we will work on is the Em chord.
 Look at the diagram below.

 Open power chords are the easiest chord to play because it is played with one finger.
 The guitar neck is facing upward and the strings are from left to right (6-1) Biggest string to the far left, smallest string to the right.
 If you have a problem understanding this, view my post on how to read chord charts.